opws/opws-dataset/docs/fields.md

 The URL of a page to view and revoke logged-in sessions.

+## api.key.retrieve.url

+The URL of a page to retrieve API key(s).

+## report.breach.url

+The URL of a page to report security breaches to.

 ## https

 A string containing space-separated tokens (usually only one) describing the site's HTTPS support.
 Known values: